4ndrej/Hunter/README.md

 ### I was lucky today.

 ### That silly tree crossed the grass and wandered deep into our ground.
 Maybe he was looking for the food too.
-With so little leaves he must be starving.
+With so few leaves he must be starving.
 Maybe insane.

 ### He realised the threat too late.
 Runs really fast, but I am the fastest here.
 Except the wind of course.